🔐 Security & Audits

 💡

-This page documents AggreLend’s in-protocol security measures and shows how we implement CPI (Cross-Program Invocation) guards in Anchor-based Solana programs.
+This page documents AggreLend’s in-protocol security measures and shows how we implement CPI (Cross-Program Invocation) guards in the Anchor-based Solana program.

 Overview